krateoplatformops-blueprints/portal-composition-page-generic-finops/README.md

 - Registers a new Composition in the Krateo *Compositions* page
 - Supports namespace scoping and user permissions via RBAC (if configured)
 - Showcases generic informations about the Composition
-- Showcases FinOps data about the Virtual Machine
+- Showcases FinOps data about the Azure Virtual Machine

 ## Usage